 - You buy the lie.
 One of the most common causes of alcoholic relapse after long-term sobriety is coming to believe that, since you have been sober so long, you can have a drink now and then.
 Alcohol dependency is a lifelong condition that will never morph into an innocent recreational habit.

-Let there be no doubt about it: Alcoholic relapse after long-time sobriety can lead to death.
+Let there be no doubt about it: Alcoholic relapse after long-term sobriety can lead to death.
 This is because the body has adjusted to having no alcohol exposure for years, but the alcoholic mind stubbornly retains the memories of active addiction practices.
 A relapse after a long period of sobriety can overwhelm the body with lethal toxins and cause alcohol poisoning.
 Alcoholics also have very high rates of suicide, with depression accompanying a sense of failure and despair among those who relapse.

 Recognizing that sobriety is the only option for living a full and satisfying life, it is imperative that the individual who relapsed return to treatment, therapy, a sober living environment, or fellowship meetings immediately.
 It is common for there to be feelings of shame and guilt after a relapse, but that must not inhibit the individual from returning to the necessary recovery activities that will save one’s life.
 Seek the support of loved ones and humbly do whatever it takes to reclaim sobriety.